Make-Magazine/makerfaire/wp-content/plugins/gravitywp-advanced-merge-tags/readme.txt

 - Fix advanced merge tag modifiers with quoted parameters not working when used in the post content.

 = 1.5.1 =
-- Implemented {gwp_get_matched_entry_value} merge tag.
+- Implemented *gwp_get_matched_entry_value* merge tag.
-- Implemented {gwp_gview_advanced_filter} merge tag for generating filter conditions for GravityKit Advanced Filters.
+- Implemented *gwp_gview_advanced_filter* merge tag for generating filter conditions for GravityKit Advanced Filters.
 - Change gwp_get_matched_entries_value 'value' parameter to 'return_value' to allow filter parameters such as 'filter1', 'operator1', and 'value1'.
 If no 'return_value' parameter is found it will fallback to 'value' to maintain backwards compatibility.
 - Fix some potential PHP warnings.

 = 1.5 =
-- Implemented {gwp_post_id} merge tag.
+- Implemented *gwp_post_id* merge tag.
-- Implemented {gwp_user} mergetag, which is similar to the GF {user} merge tag, but allows to use advanced modifiers on the output.
+- Implemented *gwp_user* mergetag, which is similar to the GF *user* merge tag, but allows to use advanced modifiers on the output.
-- Implemented {gwp_entry} merge tag, which supports advanced modifiers on entry properties like id and status.
-Usage example: {gwp_entry:id:gwp_count_matched_entries form_id="2" match_id='1'}.
+- Implemented *gwp_entry* merge tag, which supports advanced modifiers on entry properties like id and status.
+Usage example: *gwp_entry:id:gwp_count_matched_entries form_id="2" match_id='1'*.
-- Implemented {gwp_eeid} merge tag, which allows to get entry properties / field values from the encrypted entry-id passed in the eeid url parameter.
+- Implemented *gwp_eeid* merge tag, which allows to get entry properties / field values from the encrypted entry-id passed in the eeid url parameter.
 Supports regular and advanced modifiers.
-Example {gwp_eeid:5}, {gwp_eeid:status}
+Example *gwp_eeid:5*, *gwp_eeid:status*
 - Implemented gwp_user_role modifier.
 - Implemented gwp_encrypt modifier.
 - Implemented gwp_decrypt modifier.